BlackSound1/textual-system-monitor/README.md

 and condense several of the Make targets into single Just commands.
 I'm sure there's a way to simplify my `Makefile` to better resemble the `Justfile`, but Just makes the process quite easy.

+For a list of commands, use `just` or `just --list`.
+For usage instructions, use `just --usage <COMMAND>`.
+To choose a command in an interactive picker while seeing its implementation, use `just --choose`.

 # Stack

 - Python (language)